Stan Van Gundy Accuses NBA Critics of Using China Controversy to Distract from America's Evils

 Van Gundy’s arguments hold even less water when you consider that it was NBA employees, specifically coaches sent to run academies in China, who were the first to sound the alarm over human rights abuses against Chinese players by Chinese coaches.
 Employees of the NBA certainly do care about the right s of people overseas, it was the league office who turned a blind eye and a deaf ear to those concerns as they sought to preserve their multi-billion dollar business arrangement with the Chinese.

 Several of Van Gundy’s other claims also don’t ring true.
 For instance, there is no national epidemic of police brutality.
-For instance, researcher Heather Mac Donald recently found that in 2019, police killed 14 unarmed blacks in the U.S., but police killed 25 unarmed whites that same year.
+Researcher Heather Mac Donald recently found that in 2019, police killed 14 unarmed blacks in the U.S., but police killed 25 unarmed whites that same year.
 Meanwhile, China executes more than 1,000 citizens every year with its death penalty and leads the world in executions.
 And that doesn’t even include the many who die in police custody or in the hundreds of internment camps sprinkled across the communist country.

 With China being one of history’s leading abusers of human rights, if the NBA is all fired up about stopping human rights abuses, ignoring China’s crimes merely because it makes money there is blatant hypocrisy.